MR

 However, you will wait at least 12 months after registering to make a claim.

-How Much EI Sickness Benefits Can You Get and For How Long?
+How Much Employment Insurance Sickness Benefits Can You Get?

 The EI sickness benefits have no fixed amount.
-However, the exact amount will be determined when your application is processed.
+The exact amount you can receive will be determined when your application is processed.

 • Your mother’s maiden name